devleaks/cockpitdecks-docs/docs/Deck.md

-A Deck represents a physical device connected to the computer, be it a
+A Deck represents a deck device connected to the computer, be it a

 - Elgato Stream Deck (several models supported),
 - Loupedeck Loupedeck Live, or
 - Berhinger X-Touch Mini,
+- A web deck represented in a web page,

 a device that will be used to interact with the X-Plane flight simulator.